HITimran/WAES-ASSIGNMENT/README.md

 - Then error thrown as "Left side contains no value."

 Suggestion for above Scenario:-
-- for vise-a-versa condition ,we should also see message as "Right side contains no value."
+- for vise-a-versa condition ,we need to implement message such as "Right side contains no value."
 Presently we see no such message error as 204 (No Content)
 ```